menu icon

 Entry requirements

-Students need a 2:1 or above at undergraduate level in a relevant subject.
+A 2:1 or above at undergraduate level in a relevant subject.
 The course is aimed at qualified doctors, physiotherapists and osteopaths.
 Applicants need at least one year of clinical experience.
-If they are a physiotherapist with an overseas qualification, they must be registered with the Health Professions Council.
+If you are a physiotherapist with an overseas qualification, you must be registered with the Health Professions Council.

 University information